What does Plus Cover mean?

 What are the advantages of Saddle Stitch Books Plus Cover?

-- It is the most cost-effect bindery method for booklets
+- It is the most cost-effect bindery method for booklets, for short runs as well as high volume runs.

 - 3-hole punching at the spine can be added to allow the book to be inserted into a standard 3-ring binder